 Municipal Bankruptcy State Laws

-Federal law allows all local governments to seek bankruptcy protection given a filing is permitted under state law.
+Federal law allows local governments to seek Chapter 9 bankruptcy protection given a filing is permitted under state law.

-States impose a range of restrictions and qualifying criteria for municipalities attempting to file for Chapter 9, with only about half having laws specifically authorizing municipalities to file.
+States impose a range of restrictions and qualifying criteria for municipalities attempting to file for Chapter 9, with only about half of state laws specifically authorizing municipalities to file.
 In Oregon, for example, only irrigation and drainage districts can file for bankruptcy.
-Montana allows for most municipalities to file for Chapter 9, with the exception of counties.
+Montana allows for most municipalities to file for Chapter 9 bankruptcy, with the exception of counties.

 Other state statutes are without rules governing Chapter 9 filings.
 Georgia municipalities are explicitly prohibited from seeking bankruptcy protection.

-Law firm Chapman and Cutler, LLP, reviewed all state laws, grouping them into categories described below.
+Law firm Chapman and Cutler, LLP, reviewed all state municipal bankruptcy laws, grouping them into categories described below.
 Click the map to view laws and the number of local governments for each state.

 ||State specifically authorizes Chapter 9 filings|

 ||Chapter 9 filing is authorized upon conditions met and further action of state, officials or other entity|

 ||No Chapter 9 authorization outlined, laws are unclear or filing otherwise prohibited|